rezaerami/react-action-validation/README.md

 <a name="makingValidators"></a>
 # 2- Making Validators
-Making validators is easy, you create a class which is extended from to base Validator class, and add the rules property and write your own rules. be sure you already installed <a href="https://www.npmjs.com/package/@hapi/joi">@hapi/joi</a>.
+Making validators is easy, you create a class which is extended from the base Validator class, add your custom rules and accept//reject handlers. be sure you already installed <a href="https://www.npmjs.com/package/@hapi/joi">@hapi/joi</a>.
 ```bash
 npm install --save @hapi/joi